EliHood/ReactExpressPhotoShareApp/README.md

 - Users can add comments to images.
 - Add likes to images
 - Heroku link should work now.
+- Redux Persist Integration(for no reason at alllll)

 ## Knex